Niloy-Avro/Hote-Management-System-Project/README.md

-<h1>This is a Project of Hotel Mnagaement System Using Java andd MySQL</h1>
+<h3>This is a Project of Hotel Mnagaement System Using Java and MySQL</h3>